aryanmisra/LUIS-heartery/README.md

 # Basic Bot template

-This bot has been created using [Microsoft Bot Framework](https://dev.botframework.com),

 This samples shows how to:
 - Use [LUIS](https://luis.ai) to implement core AI capabilities
 - Implement a multi-turn conversation using Dialogs